- Free estimates based on your roof, no phone call required

 Regular roof maintenance protects your home and keeps it looking great.
 The average lifespan of an asphalt roof is 15 to 18 years.
-During that lifespan, you roof may sustain damage from high winds and hail and endure other common roofing problems, like broken shingles or tree damage.
+During that lifespan, your roof may sustain damage from high winds and hail and endure other common roofing problems, like broken shingles or tree damage.
 However, this doesn’t mean you have to replace the entire roof.
+Learn more about DIY roofing repair or hire a professional roofing company to help.

 Whether you repair or replace your roof depends on several factors, including the type of damage and the overall percentage of the total roof surface in need of repair.
 Here are some signs that your roof needs to be repaired: